civisanalytics/datascience-python/README.md

 default location for staging temporary files to the /tmp directory.
 The normal default is /shm. /shm is a RAM disk which defaults to a 64 MB size in Docker containers, too small for typical scientific computing.

-# Install a new PyPi Package Dependency
-1. Add new dependency to `requirements-core.txt` file.
-Include the version
-2. Run script `generate-requirements-full.sh`

 # Updating existing PyPi Package Version
 1. Update version of existing package in `requirements-core.txt`